awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example.md

 **To make your subnet a public subnet**

-1. Create an internet gateway\.
+1. Create an internet gateway using the following [create\-internet\-gateway](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-internet-gateway.html) command\.

    ```
-   aws ec2 create-internet-gateway
+   aws ec2 create-internet-gateway --query InternetGateway.InternetGatewayId --output text
    ```

-   In the output that's returned, take note of the internet gateway ID\.
+   The command returns the ID of the new internet gateway\.
+The following is an example\.

    ```
-   {
-       "InternetGateway": {
-           ...
-           "InternetGatewayId": "igw-1ff7a07b",
-           ...
-       }
-   }
+   igw-1ff7a07b
    ```

-1. Using the ID from the previous step, attach the internet gateway to your VPC\.
+1. Using the ID from the previous step, attach the internet gateway to your VPC using the following [attach\-internet\-gateway](https://docs.aws.amazon.com/cli/latest/reference/ec2/attach-internet-gateway.html) command\.

    ```
    aws ec2 attach-internet-gateway --vpc-id vpc-2f09a348 --internet-gateway-id igw-1ff7a07b
    ```

-1. Create a custom route table for your VPC\.
+1. Create a custom route table for your VPC using the following [create\-route\-table](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-route-table.html) command\.

    ```
-   aws ec2 create-route-table --vpc-id vpc-2f09a348
+   aws ec2 create-route-table --vpc-id vpc-2f09a348 --query RouteTable.RouteTableId --output text
    ```

-   In the output that's returned, take note of the route table ID\.
+   The command returns the ID of the new route table\.
+The following is an example\.

    ```
-   {
-       "RouteTable": {
-           ...
-           "RouteTableId": "rtb-c1c8faa6",
-           ...
-       }
-   }
+   rtb-c1c8faa6
    ```

-1. Create a route in the route table that points all traffic \(`0.0.0.0/0`\) to the Internet gateway\.
+1. Create a route in the route table that points all traffic \(`0.0.0.0/0`\) to the internet gateway using the following [create\-route](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-route.html) command\.

    ```
    aws ec2 create-route --route-table-id rtb-c1c8faa6 --destination-cidr-block 0.0.0.0/0 --gateway-id igw-1ff7a07b
    ```

-1. To confirm that your route has been created and is active, you can describe the route table and view the results\.
+1. \(Optional\) To confirm that your route has been created and is active, you can describe the route table using the following [describe\-route\-tables](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-route-tables.html) command\.

    ```
    aws ec2 describe-route-tables --route-table-id rtb-c1c8faa6